ALCooper12/Ethereum-Blockchain-Block-Crawler/README.md

     python3 -m pip install -r requirements.txt
     ```

 3. **Run the `main.py` file**: Now all you have to do is run the command below and you're all set!
-But make sure to replace the JSON-RPC endpoint url, and SQLite database name with your own
+But make sure to replace the JSON-RPC endpoint url, SQLite database name, and block range with your own values and the correct block range: 18908800-18909050

     ```bash
     python3 main.py \
     https://rpc.quicknode.pro/key \
     ethereum.sqlite3 \
-    18908800-18909050
+    200-300
     ```

     If everything works out, you should see something like this in your terminal.
 The output should also appear inside of your newly created `largest_volume_of_ether.txt` file as well